 Term Definition Black swan An unpredictable event that goes beyond what is normally expected and has potentially severe consequences.
 CPUC reportable ignition A fire-related event meeting the following conditions: (1) A self- propagating fire of material other than electrical and/or communication facility, (2) The resulting fire traveled greater than one linear meter from the ignition point, (3) The electrical corporation has knowledge that the fire occurred.
 Electrical corporations must submit to the California Public Utilities Commission (CPUC) information about this event that is useful in identifying operational and/or environmental trends relevant to the event.
 (See CPUC Decision 06-04-055 and Resolution E-4184.)
 Drills Coordinated, supervised activities designed to test work team responses to various planned upset conditions.
 Event learning An approach to understanding incidents and events that evaluates the entire system leading to an event to better understand the causes of actions.
 The focus of event learning is primarily on how to alter the system to make it less likely for the factors that caused the event to recur rather than to assign blame or define a single root cause factor.
 Executive leadership The highest level of management in an organization, reports to the chief executive officer (CEO).
-Exposure A state of vulnerability to injury that exists when a person comes in contact with a hazard.
-Exposure reduction or exposure control results from separating the person from the hazard and protecting the person from the vulnerability raised by the hazard (for example, by wearing protective equipment).
-Exposure management training A training that emphasizes a proactive approach to safety through identifying and controlling exposure for self and others and is foundational for leaders to move beyond the traditional and reactive incident management approach to safety.
+Exposure The presence of people, infrastructure, livelihoods, environmental services and resources, and other high-value assets in places that could be adversely affected by a hazard Exposure management training A training that emphasizes a proactive approach to safety through identifying and controlling exposure for self and others and is foundational for leaders to move beyond the traditional and reactive incident management approach to safety.